Table of Contents

 To understand the context “nor do they put new wine into old wineskins,” we need to first read the passage:

 “Then the disciples of John came to Him, saying, “Why do we and the Pharisees fast often, but Your disciples do not fast?”
 And Jesus said to them, “Can the friends of the bridegroom mourn as long as the bridegroom is with them?
 But the days will come when the bridegroom will be taken away from them, and then they will fast.
 “No one puts a piece of unshrunk cloth on an old garment; for the patch pulls away from the garment, and the tear is made worse.
 Nor do they put new wine into old wineskins, or else wineskins break, the wine is spilled, and the wineskins are ruined.
-But they put new wine into new wineskins, and both are preserved” (Matthew 9:14-17)
+But they put new wine into new wineskins, and both are preserved”.Matthew 9:14-17

 Here, Jesus was asked why His disciples do not fast like the Pharisees do.
 It was a basic question about the observation of Jewish traditions.
 Jesus answered this question by elaborating on the fact that these traditions have no place in the teachings He was reviving.
 He was the Messiah, His time on earth would be short and all that His disciples could learn from him was His top priority.
-The disciples needed to focus on learning and not on fasting or observing Jewish traditions that had not merit in the law.

 Check out our Bible Answers page for more information on a variety of topics.